 About

 Bill Woodland is an award winning lighting designer currently based in Dublin, Ireland.
 He graduated from The Lir Academy (Trinity College Dublin/RADA) with an MFA with distinction in Lighting Design and a minor in Dramaturgy.
 He previously earned his BA in Theatre Arts from Western Washington University.
-In addition to his theatre work, he is also a photographer, specializing in shooting low light environments.
+In addition to his theatre work, he is also a photographer, specializing in theatre and other low light environments.

 Recent Lighting Designs include:

-In addition to work in lighting, Bill is also a sound designer and stage electrician, and has previously worked as a set designer, carpenter, production manager, and repair technician.
+In addition to work in lighting, Bill is also a stage electrician, LX programmer, and sound designer.
+He previously worked as a set designer, carpenter, production manager, and repair technician, as well as a lighting technician at the Abbey Theatre, and house lighting and sound technician at The Lir Academy.
 He was a co-founder and collaborator of Seattle based devising company Mirum Mirum Productions from 2012 until 2015.
 He also spent two years as a lighting system designer and project manager for new theaters, performing arts centers, and retrofits.